diel-project/Diel-Niche-Modeling/GitHub_vignettes/Gomez-Diel-Niche-comparison.md

 # Conclusion

-We implemented the Gomez et al. 2005 phenotypes to be provide another hypothesis set that for researchers to consider.
+We implemented the Gomez et al. 2005 phenotypes to be provide another hypothesis set for researchers to consider.
 The walk through hopefully helped demonstrate how to implement a set of hypotheses and how to visualize hypotheses to match one’s expectation.
 We found some important differences in how the Traditional hypothesis set defined Cathemeral compared to Gomez’s ‘mostly’ diurnal and nocturnal.
-There were more difference when comparing the the primary and secondary activity pattern results from Haysom et al. 2023 with the General hypothesis set.
+There were more difference when comparing the primary and secondary activity pattern results from Haysom et al. 2023 with the General hypothesis set.